arkadiusjonczek/clean-architecture-go/README.md

 using Uncle Bobs' Clean Architecture.

-Please keep in mind that this is a demo application and some things would be implemented differently a real world application.
+Please keep in mind that this is a demo application and some things would be implemented differently in a real world application.

 ![Clean Architecture Diagram](CleanArchitecture.jpg)